mafaneh/ble-mastery-training/README.md

 ### 4. Ellisys Bluetooth Mastery Track
 Focused on using Ellisys' Bluetooth Protocol Analyzers (Sniffers) to understand and debug Bluetooth LE communication.
+# More Information
+Learn more about the training program and request information here: https://novelbits.io/bluetooth-low-energy-mastery-training/